slatedocs/slate/source/includes/administration/_reports_pricing_v2.md

 `currencies.categories.products.unit`<br/>*Object* | The unit object of the product.
 `currencies.categories.products.unit.unit`<br/>*Object* | The unit value of the product.
 `currencies.categories.products.unit.name`<br/>*Object* | The name of the unit of the product in the required language.
 Only present when defining custom units.
-`currencies.categories.products.pricingTiers` <br/> *Array[Object]* | The list of usage statistics gathered per configured pricing tier on the product.
+`currencies.categories.products.pricingTiers` <br/> *Array[Object]* | The cost and usage breakdown per pricing tier configured on the product.
+Only pricing tiers with usage for the period are shown.
 `currencies.categories.products.pricingTiers.usage` <br/> *string* | The total usage gathered for the given pricing tier configured on the product.
 `currencies.categories.products.pricingTiers.cost` <br/> *string* | The total cost incurred for the given pricing tier configured on the product.
 `currencies.categories.products.pricingTiers.price` <br/> *string* | The unit price charged per usage unit for the given pricing tier configured on the product.